ProgrammersOfVilnius/qvarn-testing/README.rst

 clean database, because tests leaves test data in database and will fail if you try to run them again.
 To clean database, run this command::

-    dropdb qvarn && createdb qvarn && qvtestinitdb resource_type
+    sudo -u postgres psql qvarn -f drop_everything.sql qvtestinitdb ../qvarn/resource_type

-Do not forget to turn off uwsgi, to unlock database resource for dropping.
+Do not forget to turn off uwsgi first (with a Ctrl+C), to unlock database resource for dropping.

 Debugging integration tests